The best-performing companies harness the greater potential of well constructed motivated teams, right?

 How do we know our existing team members or candidates' potential?
 And that it enhances the equation of greater than the sum of the parts?
 How do business leaders know they have that right?
 How do they measure it and improve it?
 Are, unconscious biases influencing decisions?

 How effective is your company at placing people in positions who have an innate ability and potential to do well in the role and make people around them better?
 Leaders want to invest in talent that has the highest probability and potential to perform.
 Like other areas of the business, having validated data enables greater confidence in our choices.
-The greatest performance comes from a cohesive workforce; Personnel diversity, alignment to role, team, and organizational fit.
-A higher level of workplace awareness drives workforce engagement and discretionary effort, thats at the heart of best performing companies.
-Incorporating policies, with performance systems that can "transparently" and dynamically help ensure execution and where needed readdress the balance and impact of unconscious workforce bias to drive broader workplace potential, strength and resilience
+Awareness drives workforce engagement and discretionary effort, which underpins high performing companies and organizational health.